sio/potyarkin.com/content/posts/20171007-software-translation.md

 confusing.
 Especially since all users are already accustomed to it :)

 ## Unsearchable error messages

+Have you ever received a cryptic error message and had no idea what it meant?
+I'm sure you have.
+That message would only become more cryptic if it was translated.
+And if the error is not exactly common or the app is not popular in your country, Google will not be able to help you either.

+So, for the sake of your users' sanity, please do not ever localize error messages and log files!
+Help people to help themselves.

 ## Untranslatable abstractions

+Some ideas are just so new, or the problem domain is so narrow that there is no point translating the terms.
+The concept of `File` was foreign to every person seeing the computer for the first time - but that knowledge is easily acquired.
+It would not have been any easier explaining that same concept and labeling it `Файл` (Russian translation), so why bother introducing two terms?

+"File" ship has long sailed, but new abstractions are being introduced every day.
+Translating them to multiple languages just slows their adoption and hinders communication between users.

+## Afterword

+I'm not hoping we will wake up one day and The Tower of Babel didn't happen.
+This rant is mostly useless, but if at any time because of it a software developer will decide that their users are educated enough to understand written English or a software user will decide to acquire entry-level English skills, I'll consider my time well spent.

 > This has been stewing for quite some time...
 At least since 2012, when I've
 > read [this](https://joeyh.name/blog/entry/on_localization_and_progress/).